Tuesday Tips: UC Berkeley Haas Application Essays, Tips for 2024-2025

 Berkeley Sunset photo by Joe Parks

-Required Essay #3 (Video): The Berkeley MBA program develops leaders who embody our four Defining Leadership Principles.
-Briefly introduce yourself to the admissions committee, explain which leadership principle resonates most with you, and tell us how you have exemplified the principle in your personal or professional life.
-(Not to exceed 2 minutes.)
+Video Essay: The Berkeley MBA program develops leaders who embody our four Defining Leadership Principles.
+Briefly introduce yourself to the admissions committee, explain which Defining Leadership Principle resonates most with you, and tell us how you have exemplified the principle in your personal or professional life.

-Begin preparation for this video by researching how Haas views leadership by reviewing its set of leadership principles.
-Question the Status Quo, Confidence without Attitude, Students Always, and Beyond Yourself are the fundamental principles.
+Begin preparation for this video by researching how Haas views leadership by reviewing its set of principles.
+The fundamental principles are: Question the Status Quo, Confidence without Attitude, Students Always, and Beyond Yourself.
 For Haas, leadership is both inclusive and bold.
 Also, Haas prioritizes innovation, community, and collaboration.

 Next, think about your personal definition of leadership.
 If you had to define your leadership principles, what would they look like?
 For example, perhaps helping is a core part of your identity.
 And, for you, leadership means driving the development of your team.
 Therefore, you aspire to be a leader who develops others.